iam-abbas/cs-algorithms/README.md

 ## Rules

 - Please do not spam pull request for the sake of Hacktoberfest.
 - No duplicate entries.
-Please check if the code is existing or not before you start submiting.
+Please check if the code is existing or not before you start submitting.
 - Star this repository to show appreciation towards public efforts.